Thin film: X-ray diffraction (XRD)

-Raman Spectroscopy
+Raman spectroscopy

 Micro-Raman spectroscopy is often employed to noninvasively map strain states in monocrystalline thin films with high spatial resolution.
 Raman peak frequencies are sensitive to temperature, polarization, charge and defect density, as well as strain.
 Compressive strain typically blue shifts (increases) characteristic Raman peak frequencies while tensile strain results in redshift (decrease).
 Thickness-dependent strain can be directly calculated from shift magnitudes as long as the appropriate phonon frequency shift-strain coefficient (phonon deformation potential) is known and there are minimal variations in charge and defect density across the region of interest.

-Transmission Electron Microscopy (TEM)
+Transmission electron microscopy (TEM)

 High resolution TEM (HRTEM) or scanning TEM (STEM) can be used to directly measure interplanar distances in crystalline materials.
 Diffraction methods such as nanobeam electron diffraction (NBED) measure reciprocal interplanar distances.
 These techniques can be leveraged in a TEM to measure crystal lattice strain in two dimensions.
 Comparison of these distances in strained and unstrained regions in a crystal yields the strain value.
 Geometric phase analysis (GPA), analyzes local variations in the Fourier components of lattice fringes to generate quantitative two dimensional strain maps from high resolution TEM lattice images with near-atomic resolution.
 Additionally, misfit dislocations and other strain-related defects can be directly imaged using diffraction contrast in TEM images.

 Higher-order Laue zone (HOLZ) features can be accurately measured using convergent beam electron diffraction.
 This technique constrains sample thickness and orientation, but it offers exceptional sensitivity, capable of measuring less than 0.1 picometer lattice parameter variation.
 This enables the determination of strain and texture orientation variation in individual grains of polycrystalline films.

 Strain engineering

+Diagram of the state of plane stress.

 Stress and relaxation of stresses in films can influence the materials properties of the film, such as mass transport in microelectronics applications.
-Therefore precautions are taken to either mitigate or produce such stresses; for example a buffer layer may be deposited between the substrate and film.
+Therefore, precautions are taken to either mitigate or produce such stresses; for example a buffer layer may be deposited between the substrate and film.
 Strain engineering is also used to produce various phase and domain structures in thin films such as in the domain structure of the ferroelectric Lead Zirconate Titanate (PZT).